top of page

 • Rebuild trust in your own perception

-It gently shifts your focus away from distressing thoughts and back to the present moment, reminding your body that the danger has passed.
+Grounding gently shifts your focus away from distressing thoughts and back to the present moment.
+It reminds your body that the danger has passed.

 When to Use This Technique